Tips on keeping your senior pet healthy

 While younger pets should get an annual health screening, the American Animal Hospital Association (AAHA) recommends taking in your senior cat or dog every six months for testing, bloodwork, and detection of age-related diseases.

 Maintain good oral health

-Preventing plaque buildup is good for your pet at any age, but dental problems can worsen as Fluffy or Fido get older.
+Preventing plaque buildup is good for your pet at any age, but dental problems can worsen as Fido gets older.
 Too much buildup can result in lost teeth and may make eating painful, resulting in unhealthy weight loss.